Matchings in hypercubes extend to long cycles: Proof of Theorem

 \subsection{Reverse implication (induction basis $d=5$)}

 It remains to settle the base case~$d=5$ in Theorem~\ref{thm:forbidden}, which we do with computer assistance.
 In this section we describe the underlying theoretical considerations.
-Our verification program in C++ is available for download from the authors' websites~\cite{www}.
+Our verification program in C++ is available for download from Gitlab~\cite{gitlab}, and it spans approximately 1400 lines of code.
 The program is compiled using GCC~12.2.0 on Debian 12, and it runs as a single thread.
 The reported running times are obtained on an AMD Ryzen~9 7900X3D, 4.4~GHz, 64~GB RAM desktop computer.

+Note that $K(Q_5)$ has $31\cdot 29\cdot 27\cdots 3>10^{17}$ many perfect matchings, considerably more than what could be handled by a naive exhaustive enumeration approach.
+This explains the following theoretical considerations necessary for being able to perform these verifications in reasonable computing time.

 Let~$M$ be a matching of~$K(Q_5)$ that avoids~$z$ and satisfies property~\propH{}.
 We assume w.l.o.g.\ that $M$ is \propH{}-maximal.
 We distinguish two cases, namely if $M$ contains a $z$-dangerous (near) half-layer or not.